PLLUG/pllug-presentation-system-2/doc/workflow/coding_standard_qml.md

 ## 1. QML document structure

+Rule 1.
 Basic document and elements structure should be ordering like this:
 * id
 * new property declarations
 * new signal declarations